Will the future be like the past?

 David Hume (Scottish philosopher and historian) clearly stated the problem on induction in An Enquiry Concerning Human Understanding:

 To recapitulate, therefore, the reasonings of this section: Every idea is copied from some preceding impression or sentiment; and where we cannot find any impression, we may be certain that there is no idea.
 In all single instances of the operation of bodies or minds, there is nothing that produces any impression, nor consequently can suggest any idea, of power or necessary connexion.
 But when many uniform instances appear, and the same object is always followed by the same event; we then begin to entertain the notion of cause and connexion.
 We then feel a new sentiment or impression, to wit, a customary connexion in the thought or imagination between one object and its usual attendant; and this sentiment is the original of that idea which we seek for.
 For as this idea arises from a number of similar instances, and not from any single instance; it must arise from that circumstance, in which the number of instances differ from every individual instance.
 But this customary connexion or transition of the imagination is the only circumstance, in which they differ.
 In every other particular they are alike.
+I still recommend the drug, it really helps to cope with the gluttony.
+As for the side effects, I had a bad headache.
+Read more at https://porthkerris.com/phenter-mine/ I took Phentermine after the birth of my son because I had gained by 30 kilograms.
+The Phentermine copes with its task very well, completely discourages appetite, you stop wanting to eat already on the fifth day of reception.
+It completely blocks the field of brain, which is responsible for our appetite.
 The first instance which we saw of motion, communicated by the shock of two billiard-balls (to return to this obvious illustration) is exactly similar to any instance that may, at present, occur to us; except only, that we could not, at first, infer one event from the other; which we are enabled to do at present, after so long a course of uniform experience.

 Dr. Peter Atkins Tries to Answer Hume